openforcefield/qca-dataset-submission/submissions/2024-11-19-OpenFF-NAGL2-Training-Optimization-Dataset-Part-2-v4.0/README.md

 * `generate-dataset-part2.ipynb`: Notebook describing dataset generation and submission
 * `input-environment.yaml`: Environment file used to create Python environment for the notebook
 * `input-environment-full.yaml`: Fully-resolved environment used to execute the notebook.
+* `mlpepper.json.bz2`: Zipped version of the mlpepper dataset that can be read in for quicker conformer generation

 ## Metadata
 * Elements: {Si, B, O, I, S, Cl, N, H, C, P, F, Br}